dmd-program/dmd-instructional-handbook/project-feedback.md

 # Feedback and critique

-All student projects are imperfect and can be better.
-All projects, particularly the first project iterations present in the develop steps require thorough analysis and feedback, at great effort from course instructors.
+In DMD100, all student projects are imperfect and can be better.
+While many of the project assignment submissions are simply a check to see that students are following the process, the first project iterations that occur during the develop steps of the project require thorough analysis and feedback, at great effort from course instructors.
+Leave yourself plenty of time for grading these submissions.
 In later upper-level courses, students will be given more freedom to make their own decisions when provided with feedback.

 In this 100 level course, students can be instructed to make specific changes, and are held accountable for making those changes in future submissions.
-Giving specific advice and direction tests students' ability to interpret feedback and get used to the idea that their best work will rarely occur on their first attempt.
+Giving specific advice and direction tests students' ability to accept and interpret feedback, familiarizing them with the idea that their best work will rarely occur on their first attempt.
+In this way, we are causing students to view their work more objectively, rather than encouraging them to form emotional attachments to their ideas.
+This is an important attitude to instill at this early stage in the program, and will allow for more open-minded ideation later in the curriculum.
+Most students will not have a problem adjusting to this process, though some may demand explanation.

 Students should be held accountable to following assignment directions, paying attention to detail, fulfilling the spirit of the assignment, producing their own work, and making changes according to instructor comments.

 ## Hypertext Narrative Project